Celiac disease diagnosis

 Autoantibody testing plays an important role in the diagnosis of autoimmune diseases.
 Modern laboratory tests can help diagnose or rule out celiac disease.
 This is achieved through special serological tests that detect autoantibodies produced in the body in response to dietary proteins found in grains.
 These antibodies cause inflammation and destruction of the intestinal mucosa.

-The PolyCheck test quantitatively measures the concentration of two antibodies in the patient's serum, which increase in autoimmune diseases: deamidated gliadin IgA and transglutaminase IgA (tTG IgA).
-The test can be performed on children and adults with a history suggesting celiac disease, individuals suffering from chronic diarrhea, weight loss, abdominal pain, mood swings, and iron and vitamin deficiencies.
-It can be performed on family members of a person with celiac disease, patients with a known autoimmune disease, and individuals with anemia, as it is one of the symptoms of this disease.
+The PolyCheck test quantifies the concentration of two antibodies in the patient's serum, the titers of which increase in autoimmune diseases: deamidated gliadin IgA and transglutaminase IgA (tTG IgA).
+The test can be performed on children and adults with a history suggesting celiac disease, and on individuals suffering from chronic diarrhea, weight loss, abdominal pain, mood swings, and iron and vitamin deficiencies.

 The only treatment for celiac disease is a lifelong, strict gluten-free diet.
 Consulting with a dietitian will help determine the appropriate diet.